Aurora Psychiatric Hospital Philosophy

 ACCOMMODATIONS & AMENITIES

 The 30-acre wooded hospital campus features walking trails and landscaped gardens.
-Residential and outpatient treatment facilities provide comfortable settings for rehabilitation and pet therapy dogs visit Aurora patients on site.
+The 28-bed residential and outpatient treatment facilities provide comfortable settings for rehabilitation and pet therapy dogs visit Aurora patients at the center.

 WHAT ALUMNI SAY